Illustration of person holding a giant pen

 Advertiser: Wyoming Health Department

-You want to kill the mood at Thanksgiving?
+Do you want to kill the mood at Thanksgiving?
 Bring up the topic of vaccinations.

 Key Takeaway: Humor, done well, can disarm controversial topics.